galactic-plane/fedora-42-kde-vmware-setup/README.md

 ## 🙏 Acknowledgments

 - Microsoft for providing excellent development tools on Linux
-- Fedora Project for the robust Linux distribution
+- Fedora Project for the robust Linux distribution and KDE Plasma integration
+- VMware for excellent Linux virtualization support
+- KDE Community for the outstanding Plasma desktop environment
 - Contributors and testers who helped improve this script

 ## 📞 Support